Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Datasets}

-Experiments are conducted on four commonly used multimodal datasets in previous works \cite{han2020trusted,geng2021uncertainty,han2022multimodal,zhang2023provable,zheng2023multi,zhou2023calm,pmlr-v235-cao24c}. \textbf {(1) BRCA}: BRCA \cite{lingle9cancer} is a dataset for breast invasive carcinoma PAM50 subtype classification.
-The dataset comprises 875 samples, with each sample containing features from three modalities: mRNA expression data (mRNA), DNA methylation data (meth), and miRNA expression data (miRNA).
-These samples are categorized into five subtypes: Normal-like, Basal-like, HER2-enriched, Luminal A, and Luminal B, with 115, 131, 46, 435, and 147 samples, respectively.
-BCRA can be obtained from The Cancer Genome Atlas program (TCGA) \footnote{\url{https://www.cancer.gov/aboutnci/organization/ccg/research/structuralgenomics/tcga}}. \textbf{(2) ROSMAP}: ROSMAP \cite{mukherjee2015religious,a2012overview,de2018multi} is a dataset containing samples from Alzheimer's patients and normal control subjects.
-The dataset consists of 351 samples, including 182 Alzheimer's disease patients and 169 normal control samples.
-Each sample includes data from three modalities: mRNA expression data (mRNA), DNA methylation data (meth), and miRNA expression data (miRNA). \textbf{(3) CUB}: Caltech-UCSD Birds dataset \cite{wah2011caltech} comprises 200 categories of birds.
-It contains a total of 11,788 samples, with each sample including data from two modalities: images of birds and their corresponding textual descriptions. \textbf{(4) UPMC FOOD101}: The UPMC FOOD101 dataset \cite{wang2015recipe} comprises food images from 101 categories obtained through Google Image search and corresponding textual descriptions.
-This dataset contains 90,704 samples, where each sample's image and text are collected from uncontrolled environments, thus inherently containing noise.
+Experiments are conducted on four commonly used multimodal datasets in previous works \cite{han2022multimodal,zhang2023provable,zheng2023multi,zhou2023calm,pmlr-v235-cao24c}, including two multi-omics datasets. \textbf {(1) BRCA}: BRCA \cite{lingle9cancer} is a breast invasive carcinoma dataset for PAM50 subtype classification, comprising 875 samples with features from three modalities: mRNA expression (mRNA), DNA methylation (meth), and miRNA expression (miRNA).
+Samples are categorized into five subtypes: Normal-like, Basal-like, HER2-enriched, Luminal A, and Luminal B. BRCA is available from The Cancer Genome Atlas (TCGA) \footnote{\url{https://www.cancer.gov/aboutnci/organization/ccg/research/structuralgenomics/tcga}}. \textbf{(2) ROSMAP}: ROSMAP \cite{mukherjee2015religious,a2012overview,de2018multi} comprises 351 samples from Alzheimer's patients and normal controls, each with three modalities: mRNA expression (mRNA), DNA methylation (meth), and miRNA expression (miRNA). \textbf{(3) CUB}: The Caltech-UCSD Birds dataset \cite{wah2011caltech} contains 11,788 samples across 200 bird categories, each with two modalities: bird images and corresponding textual descriptions. \textbf{(4) UPMC FOOD101}: The UPMC FOOD101 dataset \cite{wang2015recipe} contains 90,704 samples from 101 food categories, each with an image obtained via Google Image search and a corresponding text description collected from uncontrolled environments, thus inherently containing noise.